ostr00000/OVERWATCH/overwatch/processing/trending/objects_cpp/README.md

 # C++ interface for trending

-This module allows user to Write trending objects in C++.
+This module allows user to implement trending objects in C++.

-Object have to extend TrendingObject class localized in `object.h`, and override `getgetStatistic` function.
+Object has to extend TrendingObject class localized in `object.h`, and override `getgetStatistic` function.

 `getStatistic` function should return pair of floats, where first element statistic value represents and second its error.